etherion-1337/AWS_Cert_Prep/cloud_practitioner/ccp_service_index.md

 ## Security & Compliance

-96. AWS Shield
+96. AWS Shield: AWS Shield Advanced provides expanded DDoS attack protection for web applications running on the following resources: Amazon EC2, Elastic Load Balancing (ELB), Amazon CloudFront, Amazon Route 53, AWS Global Accelerator.
--> Standard: protect against DDoS attack for your website and applications, free and activated by default, layer3/4(TCP) attacks
+-> Standard: protect against DDoS attack for your website and applications, free and activated by default, layer 3 (network layer)/4(transport layer, TCP) attacks
 -> Advanced: 24/7 premius DDoS protection, EC2/ELB, CloudFront etc
 97. AWS WAF (Web Application Firewall): fileter requests based on rules, layer 7 (HTTP), defined Web ACL (Access Control List): geo-matching, rate-based rules (to count occurrence in evvent)
 98. Pennetration Testing: can carry out on 8 services without prior approval. cannot do DNS zone walking/DDoS/Port flooding/protocal flooding/request flooding.
 99. Amazon KMS (Key Management Serivce): AWS managed the encryption keys for us (we manage who can access to these keys).
 AWS Key Management Service (KMS) makes it easy for you to create and manage cryptographic keys and control their use across a wide range of AWS services and in your applications.